storacha/piri/docs/common/key-generation.md

-# Generating and Managing PEM Files
+# Generating and Managing Cryptographic Keys

 The `service.pem` file contains your storage provider's cryptographic identity.
-This single file is used across all Piri services to maintain a consistent identity.
+This single file is shared by all Piri services to maintain a consistent identity.

 ## What is a PEM File?